velartrill/velartrill.github.io/orig/spirals/addicted/home.md

 I obey and she slips the garment down over my body.
 I don't even remember the last time I wore a dress.
 The silky, thin, stretchy fabric is so different from the roughspun fibers I've grown used to in the past few years, caressing my skin and shaping itself to my body.
 Her fingers linger below my waist as she tugs on the short dress, smoothing out wrinkles and running her thumbs along my thighs.

-I run a hand along the dress idly.
+I finger the fabric of the dress idly.
 Gone is the sturdy buffer between my body and the world, the pockets full of screws and bolts and odds and ends, the purse full of coin.
 My skin feels suddenly sensitive and tender, like I'm some blushing maiden on her wedding night and not the hardened star-trotting engineer I can just barely remember being.
 Fully clothed and I still feel so naked.

 It's like I never left.
 Like there's been some break in my timeline, like suddenly all the years have collapsed in on themselves and I'm that same frightened, defenseless girl again.

 And Swan can tell.
 She's in the business of breaking people down, taking away their self and their agency, making them raw and vulnerable.
-Her smile is simultaneously tender and predatory as she steps closer and runs her hands down my bare arms.
+Her smile is simultaneously tender and predatory as she steps closer and strokes my bare arms.

 "You look so much better like this," she murmurs, kicking my old clothes against the wall.
 She runs her fingers through my hair, brushing my scalp with her fingernails and making me shiver.
 "You've been away for too long.
 Welcome home, Holly.
 Welcome back to where you belong."